tysker/Datamatiker3Semester.io/mavenplugins.md

 * A goal is a "unit of work" in Maven (You find the goals for each plugin in the link "Complete List of Plugins on Apache Maven Site")

 **HINT!**

-_to get goal and information about a plugin, write in GitBash folling command:_ mvn help:describe -Dplugin=pluginName
+_To get goal and information about a plugin, write in GitBash follwing command:_ mvn help:describe -Dplugin=pluginName

-_e.ks mvn help:describe -Dplugin=archetype_
+_example: mvn help:describe -Dplugin=archetype_

 ![alt text](goal.jpg "Plugins Goals")